 - Do you have any specialized skills that you think would be well-suited to the program?

 You can also download our Sample Volunteer Sign Up Sheet, including volunteer scheduling and volunteer interest questions.

 Remember, if you have a volunteer management software, you can easily capture volunteer contact details, signed waivers and qualifications, interests and skills, and any other custom information in one, centralized process.

 Volunteer Evaluation Survey

-State the purpose of the survey.
-At the top, or beginning, of each survey clarify the purpose precisely.
+At the top or beginning of each survey, clarify the purpose precisely.
 What is your organization hoping to learn?
-From whom are you hoping to learn this information?
+From whom are you hoping to retain this information?

-Avoid ambiguous questions.
-Your volunteers should know exactly what you’re asking, especially if you’re asking open-ended questions like, “How do you feel about the work you do?”
-This example is vague, and may lead to confusion on both ends.
+Your volunteers should know what you’re asking, especially if you’re asking open-ended questions like, “How do you feel about the work you do?”
+This example is vague and may lead to confusion on both ends.
 Instead, add enough context to direct your volunteers’ answers.
-Try questions like:

 “Do you feel like the volunteer work you do is important to the community?”